 This entry is a little different from the others, which is why I saved it for later.

 Finding all the pedals you need for under $50 each is going to prove tricky.
-But you can get it all in one convenient place with the DigiTech RP55 featuring 11 amp types, five cabinet types, 20 effects, and a built-in drum machine for just $49.95.
+But you can get it all in one convenient place with the DigiTech RP55 featuring 11 amp types, five cabinet types, 20 effects, and a built-in drum machine.

 It’s certainly not the ultimate solution, even in the multi-effects arena, but if you’re just looking to fiddle around with different sounds, the DigiTech will be a nice addition to your pedal collection.

 The Zoom G1on is a lot like one of my favorite pedals, the G3X (except much more compact), and features 75 effects, 14 amp models, and 100 effects.

 With these built-in features, you can’t go wrong, especially since it’s less than $50.